-When both males and females embark on a fat loss journey, the first thing that comes to mind is to neglect the long term and instead focus on hard and and fast results, in turn, most ‘dieters’ will place themselves on an incredibly low intake.
-For females this always means going straight to 1200 calories while males always seem to sit around the 1700 calorie mark.
-In this article we’ll examine the down sides of a low caloric intake showing why it's not the way to go from both a physiological and psychological perspective as supported by science and our own experience.
+When both males and females embark on a fat loss journey, the first thing that comes to mind is to neglect the long term and instead focus on hard and fast results.
+As a result, most dieters will place themselves on an incredibly low intake.
+For females this always means going straight to 1200 calories, while males always seem to sit around the 1700 calorie mark.
+In this article, we’ll examine the downsides of a low caloric intake showing why it's not the way to go from both a physiological and psychological perspective, as supported by science and our own experience.

 So what are the dangers of dieting on too low of an intake?

 Your body learns to do more on less fuel.
 What does this mean for fat loss?
 It slows right down!
 Every person has a ‘body-fat set point’ which is the body-fat level our body is accustomed to and will attempt to maintain itself.
 It's highly individual and a number of people can have varying set points subject to differing factors.
 This ‘set point’ is based on a range of factors including genetics, activity level, and nutritional habits over the course of their lifetime.
 Whatever that set point is, the body wants to keep you there as long as it possibly can.